Fall Registration Deadline: November 4, 2022

 There will be no waiting list and no stand-by testing.
 No exam orders can be accepted after March 3, 2023.

 Step 1: Activate the exam on MyAP at http://myap.collegeboard.org – Use your College Board Profile to log in.

 College Board profiles are the same accounts used to order SAT® exams, or to collect prior year PSAT/NMSQT® or AP® Exam scores.
 Do not create a new account if you already have one (see below for tips.)

 If you have never created a College Board account, create one by clicking on ‘Create Account’ on http://myap.collegeboard.org

 Students will obtain a Join Code (access code) from their AP® Course teachers.
 Join Codes for the MyAP Site are subject, teacher and class period specific.

-⇒Deadline to complete the Activation step for Trimester 1 (FALL) Registration: November 1, 2019.
+Deadline to complete the Activation step for FALL: November 4, 2022.